hyperswine/rei/docs/GRAMMAR.md

 Note there is an implicit `filename` included in the AST generated.
 Its basically any valid filename on your OS and reic that doesnt include certain special chars.

+- Each production is associated with an internal node
+- Each terminal production is associated with a leaf node

 ```rust
 content: stmt*